hakanai/hex/README.markdown

 Next step is annotation.
 I'm trying to grow the editor to a point where I can start using it in its incomplete form.
 So in order of need:

-1. A way to load/save annotation files (I'm going with YAML format here.
+1. A way to load/save annotation files in YAML - DONE!

-   Most Java developers love XML but I'm not fond of it.
-I might support it later though...)
+2. UI for load/save of Notebook

-2. Annotation menu with options for:
+3. Annotation menu with options for:
     * Creating new annotations at the current selection start.
     * Deleting annotations under the cursor.

-3. Have these annotations correctly render in the tree so that I can be assured they have been created.
+4. Have these annotations correctly render in the tree so that I can be assured they have been created.

-4. Work on the renderer to render the annotations somehow.
+5. Work on the renderer to render the annotations somehow.
 I already have an idea of what this will look like but I want to modify the renderer to break up the task of identifying what type of cell is being rendered, and rendering the cell.
 It looks like the best